openplans/shareabouts/doc/README.md

 ## Starting and stopping your local map instance

-If you've completed the steps above, you should be ready to run your map locallu.
+If you've completed the steps above, you should be ready to run your map locally.
 But until [you configure your `local_settings.py`](https://github.com/openplans/shareabouts/blob/master/doc/CONFIG.md#step-2-set-up-your-local-settings), you'll see an error.

 To run the development server: